Brazil Guide

 Brazil offers for both domestic and international tourists a variety of options.
 Visitors can combine ecotourism with leisure and recreation, beach sports and adventure travel, as well as historic and cultural tourism.
 Among the most popular destinations are the Amazon Rainforest, beaches and dunes in the Northeast Region, the Pantanal in the Center-West Region, beaches at Rio de Janeiro and Santa Catarina, cultural and historic tourism in Minas Gerais, and business trips to Sao Paulo city.

 When Brazilians plan their holidays they don't have to look any further than their own border and they usually head to the northeast of Brazil (because of the climate).
-Along with economic growth and increased spending powers of the Brazilian population, this market should continue to accelerate and have a positive impact on coastal property prices.
+Once the economy improves along with the increased spending powers of the Brazilian population, this market should continue to accelerate and have a positive impact on coastal property prices.

 Land of Opportunity

 The rental potential for Brazilian properties is exceptionally solid, particularly for the domestic market.
 Brazil is a big country with a population of approximately 192 million.
-The economy is growing fast and the spending power of consumers should increase in-kind.
-The northeast of Brazil is also a quickly growing holiday destination for Brazilians and will likely become one of the leading tourist destinations in the world, benefitting from both a pre- and post-World Cup effect in 2014.
+The northeast of Brazil is also a quickly growing holiday destination for Brazilians and will likely become one of the leading tourist destinations in the world, benefitting from both the World Cup effect in 2014 and Olympic Games in 2016.
+According to a survey by Economic Research Institute Foundation (FIPE), respondents ranked Rio’s hospitality highest, receiving 98.7 percent approval by international tourists and 92 percent by Brazilians.
+Following that, 94.6 percent of visitors approved of the airports, and 86.6 percent approved of the public transport.

 What does this mean to visitors and potential investors?